sankeer28/ASE-Alert/README.md

 This project is a web application that provides notifications for Automated Speed Enforcement (ASE) locations in Toronto.
 The application uses Leaflet.js to display a map with ASE locations and provides real-time notifications when the user is near an active speed camera.

+## Issues to Fix

+- [ ] Improve accuracy of camera detection - ⚠️SOMETIMES DOESN'T WORK⚠️
+- [ ] Handle edge cases where cameras are not detected
+- [ ] Optimize performance for faster camera data processing
+- [ ] Fix false positives/negatives in camera detection

 ## How It Works

 The application fetches ASE location data from the City of Toronto's Open Data portal and displays the locations on a map.
 If a vehicle is detected by the ASE system travelling in excess of the posted speed limit, the registered owner of the vehicle will receive a violation notice regardless of who was driving.
 The total payable amount is determined by Ontario Regulation 355/22 under the Highway Traffic Act and includes a Set Fine, victim fund component, and a provincial licence plate access fee.
 No demerit points will be issued by the Ministry of Transportation and no one’s driving record will be impacted.